ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

-Callers always have the ability to subscribe or deliver events on a specific [RACScheduler][], and RAC offers powerful ways to [parallelize work](#parallelizing-independent-work) without making operators unnecessarily complex.
+Callers always have the ability to subscribe or deliver events on a specific [RACScheduler][], and RAC offers powerful ways to [parallelize work][Parallelizing Independent Work] without making operators unnecessarily complex.

 ### Cancel work and clean up all resources in a disposable